jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: H.A.M.M.E.R.
 When the character in “prison” turns face up, the player who used Alcatraz decides which row on its original side it goes back to.

-# Alicia Masters
+# Alicia Mastergatha Harkness
 Set: The Fantastic Battles
 **Neo-Realistic Sculptor**
 Here's an example of how her **Neo-Realistic Sculptor** works.
 The Thing is on your side, who has 10/6 ATK/DEF.
-While Alicia is also on your side, his ATK/DEF become
+While Alicia is also on your side, his ATK/DEF becomeAncient Sorceress**

 # Armor
 Set: The Utopia Battles